UK Finance Glossary

 - NI — National Insurance

 - Contributions paid by employees, employers and the self-employed to fund state benefits including the NHS and State Pension.
-Employees pay 8% (2025/26) on earnings from £12,570–£50,270.
+Employees pay 8% (2025/26) on earnings from £12,570–£50,270, and 2% above.

 P